-Agency Fund - School's internal funds accounts for resources of the schools' Internal Fund which is used to administer monies collected at the schools in connection with school, student activities, class, and club activities.
+Custodial Fund - The School has adopted Governmental Accounting Standards Board (GASB) Statement No. 84 - Fiduciary Activity.
+Accordingly, the School's internal fund accounts are used to administer monies collected at the school in connection with school, student activities, class, and club activities.